jbengtsson/thor-scsi-lib/install.rst

 This will create the build file.
 Typically this is a make file.
 In case the cmake command fails, please remove at least the `CMakeCache.txt` file in the build directory.
+If this steps fails, find some hints how to solve them in section "Helping CMAKE find subcomponents"

 When cmake worked, trigger the build.
 In case you use `make` type